matthias-bs/BresserWeatherSensorTTN/README.md

 [![GitHub release](https://img.shields.io/github/release/matthias-bs/BresserWeatherSensorTTN?maxAge=3600)](https://github.com/matthias-bs/BresserWeatherSensorTTN/releases)
 [![License: MIT](https://img.shields.io/badge/license-MIT-green)](https://github.com/matthias-bs/BresserWeatherSensorTTN/blob/main/LICENSE)

-> [!Warning] This repository is deprecated and maintenance is reduced to a minimum.
+> [!WARNING] This repository is deprecated and maintenance is reduced to a minimum.
+>
 > The recommended alternative is [BresserWeatherSensorLW](https://github.com/matthias-bs/BresserWeatherSensorLW)
 > which provides more features and has a much cleaner architecture.
+>
+> Furthermore, the underlying LoRaWAN libraries [MCCI LoRaWAN LMIC library](https://github.com/mcci-catena/arduino-lmic)  and [MCCI Arduino LoRaWAN Library](https://github.com/mcci-catena/arduino-lorawan) seem not to be maintained any longer.
+>
 > Only if you are using the Helium Network, you will have to stick with
 > [BresserWeatherSensorTTN](https://github.com/matthias-bs/BresserWeatherSensorTTN), because Helium requires LoRaWAN v1.0.X while [BresserWeatherSensorLW](https://github.com/matthias-bs/BresserWeatherSensorLW) implements LoRaWAN v1.1.